studyztp/nugget_util/cmake/check-cpu-features/README.md

 -mcpu=neoverse-n1 -mtriple=aarch64-unknown-linux-gnu -mattr="+fp-armv8,+lse,+neon,+crc,+crypto"
 ```

-Be careful when using this with simulator, because not all modern instructions are supported by simulators.
+Be careful when using this with a simulator, as not all modern instructions are supported.
-For example, there are many simulators do not support AVX.
+For example, many simulators do not support AVX.
-If this is the case for your simulator, make sure to remove the feature from here.
+If your simulator falls into this category, make sure to remove the feature here.
-You can remove a feature with the minus sign, for example: ```-mattr="-avx"```.
+You can disable a feature using a minus sign, for example: ```-mattr="-avx"```